Jonathan Álvez: Vitória Guimarães (loan)

 On 16 August 2014, Álvez moved abroad for the first time in his career, signing a one-year loan deal with Primeira Liga side Vitória Guimarães.
 He made his debut on 30 August, replacing Tomané in a 3–0 away win against Belenenses.

 Álvez scored his first goal abroad on 19 September 2014, netting the equalizer in a 1–1 home draw against Paços de Ferreira.
 On 3 October, he scored a brace in a 3–0 home win against Boavista.

 Álvez scored five goals for Vitória, but left the club in June 2015 after failing to agree new terms.

 Ecuador

 On 26 July 2015, Álvez signed for LDU Quito until the end of the year.
 He scored ten goals for the side in only 18 matches, as his side finished second after losing the finals to Emelec.

 On 10 February 2016, Álvez was presented at Barcelona SC after agreeing to a four-year deal.
 In his first season, he scored 19 goals as his side was crowned champions.

+On 22 September 2023, Álvez joined Segunda Categoría club Naranja Mekánica.
+In April 2024, he moved to Brasiliense in Brazil, however, he returned to Naranja Mekánica in June without making any appearances for Brasiliense.